Mryan2005/SimplifiedJava/README.md

 ### [repo.maven.apache.org](https://repo.maven.apache.org)

-you can go to [there](https://repo.maven.apache.org/maven2/top/mryan2005/maven/simplifiedjava/) to download the jar package
+You can go to [there](https://repo.maven.apache.org/maven2/top/mryan2005/maven/simplifiedjava/) to download the jar package